 Any animal appearing diseased, emaciated or extremely unthrifty will not be accepted.
 Birds coming to the fair should be clean and pest free.
 Kansas State Fair requires a negative pullorum test within 90 days of exhibition.

 Livestock Herdsmanship

 Livestock Herdsmanship rules will be available through club leaders and posted at the Fair Office.
+Winner will be announced at 4-H Achievement Banquet.

 Traveling Herdsmanship Trophy - Craig & Kara Wolford

 Dept. YA - Beef